qvdm/PasswordThing/docs/hardware_and_software.md

 - Three momentary push button switches.
 - An optional  128x32 I2C OLED display.

-Note  that you would typically not wire in an OLED display for a model A (although it is supported).
+Note  that you would typically use an OLED display for a model A (although it is supported).
 The buttons are connected to D9, D10 and D11 in model A, as opposed to D9, D8, D7 in the  model U.  You may wish to ommit the middle ("Next") button on a model A, to allow the use of larger buttons,